A Python library for Feature Engineering and Selection¶

-- MeanMedianImputer: replaces missing data in numerical variables by mean or median
+MeanMedianImputer: replaces missing data in numerical variables by the mean or median

-- ArbitraryNumberImputer: replaces missing data in numerical variables by an arbitrary value
+ArbitraryNumberImputer: replaces missing data in numerical variables by an arbitrary number

-- RandomSampleImputer: replaces missing data with random samples of the variable
+RandomSampleImputer: replaces missing data by random sampling observations from the variable

-- CountFrequencyCategoricalEncoder: replaces categories by observation number or percentage
+CountFrequencyEncoder: replaces categories by the observation count or percentage